Maytham-MJ/R-Game/README.md

-# GameHub
+# R-Game

-GameHub is a video game discovery web app that helps you find new and interesting games to play.
-With GameHub, you can search for games by platform, genre, and more.
+R-Game is a video game discovery web app that helps you find new and exciting games.
+With R-Game, you can search for games by platform, genre, and more.

-This is the project we build in my Ultimate React course.
-You can find the full course at: https://codewithmosh.com

 ## Getting Started